Guido Dal Casón: Club career

 Dal Casón spent time in the youth of Quilmes.
 He never featured for the first-team in the Argentine Primera División, but was loaned out between 2013 and 2014 to Uruguayan Primera División team Racing Club.
 He made his professional debut on 20 October 2013 against Juventud, before featuring again six days later vs. Sud América.
 Those were his only two appearances for Racing Club.
 In January 2015, Dal Casón joined fellow Primera División team Defensa y Justicia.
 His first appearance in the Argentine top-flight arrived on 27 September 2015 in a home loss to ex-club Quilmes.
 Two more games came.

 On 22 August 2016, Dal Casón was loaned to All Boys of Primera B Nacional.
 He went onto score four goals in twenty-eight games for All Boys.
 Dal Casón departed Defensa in September 2017 to sign for Primera B Nacional side Gimnasia y Esgrima.
 He scored in his first start for the club, in a 2–0 win over Quilmes on 1 October.
 Five appearances after, he received the first red card of his career against Instituto.
 Dal Casón left his Gimnasia y Esgrima loan in July 2018.
 Later that year, Dal Casón moved to Italy to join Massese of Serie D. One appearance followed on 12 December versus Ghivizzano.

 January 2019 saw Dal Casón sign for San Telmo in Primera B Metropolitana.
 He ended his first six months there with five goals in nineteen appearances as they reached the promotion play-off finals, though would lose to All Boys.
 On 1 July, Dal Casón headed off to Ecuador with Serie A outfit Macará.

 International career

 Dal Casón played once for the Argentina U17s at the 2009 FIFA U-17 World Cup.
-He played the final thirty minutes as a substitute for Matías Sosa in a Group A game against hosts Nigeria.
+Matías Sosa in a Group A game against hosts Nigeria.